 I had a client remark to me the other day that she thought the herbs I had given her were creating the emotional upheaval and mental instability that she was experiencing.
 I replied that the opposite was true: plant medicine, or any kind of vibrational medicine, actually cushions us from our own destructive patterns.
 To use an analogy, it can be helpful to think of vibrational medicine as the first mate who steers the ship through the storm, while the captain, our dark, self sabotaging Lower Self and our domineering ego, is drunk in his cabin.
 Plants in particular are here to support us on our sometimes precarious inner journey; we are often our own worst enemies.

-This challenge is part of the collective 2012 struggle to raise our vibration to Sacred Union or Wholeness within ourselves, and allow forgiveness and compassion into our hearts.
+This challenge is part of the collective Ascension struggle to raise our vibration to Sacred Union or Wholeness within ourselves, and allow forgiveness and compassion into our hearts.
 In raising our consciousness and shining light on our darkness, we can out-maneuver our ever-present, internal Saboteur, who has made a comfortable home in our unaddressed pain.

 The Burdock plant has a large, twisted, beige root.
 The root is very long and buries itself deeply into the ground; when I first pulled one from the ground, it reminded me of a deep, dark twisted human soul.
 Like the Burdock root, the Saboteur in many of us lies below the surface, gnarled and intertwined with our wounding and dysfunctional patterns.
-When I see clients repeating past mistakes, engaging in caustic mental patterns, and being bogged down with icky, toxic, psychological baggage, I know that their inner Saboteur is at work.
+When I see clients repeating past mistakes, engaging in caustic mental patterns, and being bogged down with icky, toxic, emotional and psychological baggage, I know that their inner Saboteur is at work.
 To help them, Burdock Root is my herbal ally of choice.
-It works on the first, second, and third chakra centres of the body by combating and facilitating the release of fear, blame, shame, and disempowerment.
+It works on the first, second, and third chakra centers of the body by combating and facilitating the release of fear, blame, shame, and disempowerment.
 Burdock pulls out and disposes of destructive matter in the lower chakras by cleansing the gallbladder, liver, spleen, and lymphatic system (see Chapter 5: “Messages from the Body,” in my book for a description of emotions and mental patterns that correlate to these areas).
 It is also nourishing to the pancreas and the nervous and immune systems, as it contains Vitamins B1, B6, B12, E, and C, and the minerals potassium, sulfur, silica, manganese and inulin.
 Burdock is often one of the key ingredients in herbal cancer formulas because of its ability to help the body release stagnant toxins, heavy metals and purify the blood.

-We will get through this part of our collective journey and thrive.
-That is a certainty I feel deeply in my cells.
 We can choose to align with our internal Saboteur and hear its message for us on an ongoing basis.
 The Saboteur is here to help us evolve our consciousness and unlimited potential as individuals, and as a species.